raykpridgen/FileSystemAnalysis/README.md

 ## Alternate Method: Local Setup

-If you already have GUFI installed and you want to run the workflow directly on your host machine:
+If you want to run the workflow directly on your host machine:

 ### Step 1.
 Clone the repo
 `git clone https://github.com/raykpridgen/FileSystemAnalysis`

 ### Step 2.
 Move into the src directory
 `cd FileSystemAnalysis/src`